mabels/ipaddress/README.md

 You are not limited to split a network into a power-of-two numbers of
-subnets: IPAddress lets you create any number of subnets, and it will try to organize the new created network in the best possible way, making an efficent allocation of the space.
+subnets: IPAddress lets you create any number of subnets, and it will try to organize the new created network in the best possible way, making an efficient allocation of the space.

 An example here is worth a thousand words.
 Let's use the same network as the previous examples: